FunkMonkey/npm-dedupe-symlinks/README.md

 npm-dedupe-symlinks
 ```

 If the command fails, you may need to re-create your symbolic links.
 Dependencies
 might be lost as well.

+Be warned: if you have one module symlinked into multiple projects, not all of
+those projects may work due to missing (deduped) dependencies.

 ### Development